Bracket's Terms of Service

 PLEASE READ THE FOLLOWING TERMS CAREFULLY.

+ARBITRATION NOTICE.
 Except for certain kinds of disputes described in Section 16, you agree that disputes arising under these Terms will be resolved by binding, individual arbitration, and BY ACCEPTING THESE TERMS, YOU AND BRACKET ARE EACH WAIVING THE RIGHT TO A TRIAL BY JURY OR TO PARTICIPATE IN ANY CLASS ACTION OR REPRESENTATIVE PROCEEDING.
 YOU AGREE TO GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under this contract (except for matters that may be taken to small claims court).
 Your rights will be determined by a NEUTRAL ARBITRATOR and NOT a judge or jury.
-(See Section 16.)1.
-BRACKET SERVICE OVERVIEW.
+(See Section 16.)

-Subject to your complete and ongoing compliance with these Terms, Bracket grants you, solely for your personal use, a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to access and use the Service.4.2.
+4.1.
+Limited License.
+Subject to your complete and ongoing compliance with these Terms, Bracket grants you, solely for your personal use, a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to access and use the Service.

+4.2.
 License Restrictions.
 Except and solely to the extent such a restriction is impermissible under applicable law, you may not: (a) reproduce, distribute, publicly display, or publicly perform, or create derivative works of the Service; (b) make modifications to the Service; or (c) interfere with or circumvent any feature of the Service, including, but not limited to, any security or access control mechanism.
-If you are prohibited under applicable law from using the Service, then you may not use it.4.3.
-Feedback.
+If you are prohibited under applicable law from using the Service, then you may not use it.

 6. THIRD-PARTY TERMS